India

 Shiveluch: Large active stratovolcano on the Kamchatka peninsula, Russia

 Shiveluch, also called Sheveluch, which originates from the name "suelich" which means "smoking mountain" in Itelmen is the northernmost active volcano in Kamchatka Krai, Russia.
 It and Karymsky are Kamchatka's largest, most active and most continuously erupting volcanoes, as well as one of the most active on the planet.
-Shiveluch erupts around 0.015 cubic kilometers (0.0036 cu mi) of magma per year, which causes frequent and large hot avalanches and lava dome formations at the summit.
+Shiveluch erupts around 0.015 km3 (0.0036 cu mi) of magma per year, which causes frequent and large hot avalanches and lava dome formations at the summit.
 Volcanic ash emissions from this volcano often disrupt air traffic connecting the Asian and North American continents.

 0